Tennessee Germanna Descendants Reunion

 The following Germanna families were represented at past Reunions.
 (Keep in mind that most of the cousins attending had several families in their ancestry.)

 (If I omitted any families above, it was inadvertent.)

 Bitner Blankenbaker Bowman Briles Brown Broyles Burgner Click Clore Cook Copp Crecelius Crim Crum Fellers Fillers Fleshman G'Fellers Hoffman Holt Huffman Klug Kupp Martin Mauk Miller Painter Patton Rush Patton Snapp Waddell Walters Wayland Wilhite Wilhoit Yeager Yowell

-For those who wish to travel to nearby cemeteries (or other family sites) to look for their ancestors, we will arrange tours to those areas.
+For those who wish to travel to nearby cemeteries (or other family sites) to look for their ancestors, we will try to arrange tours to those areas on Friday and possibly Saturday afternoon after all presentations are concluded.
 In order to plan properly, we MUST know who will attend and which ancestors they are interested in.
 If we know beforehand who your ancestors were, we can locate the cemeteries in which they are located and plan accordingly.

 About 12:00 Noon we will all adjourn to the picnic area for a table-breaking-dinner.
 All our cousins will bring their favorite dishes and we will have a feast.
 In addition to all the kinfolk we have met on Saturday, we will get to meet several hundred more local cousins.

 (NOTE: For those of you who come from "out of the area", DON'T worry about bringing a dish.
 I assure you there will be more than enough to go around.
-Should any of you absolutely insist, you can always stop by Kentucky Fried Chicken, or other fast-food restaurant, or the deli at a local supermarket, and pick up something -- but, REALLY, you DON'T need to bring anything.)
+Should any of you absolutely insist, you can always stop by Kentucky Fried Chicken, or another fast-food restaurant, or the deli at a local supermarket, and pick up something.)

 Number in Party